HyperBDR/docs/src/userguide/poc/huaweicloud-pre-settings.md

 ::: warning
 1.The name must be one of the following and cannot have additional characters.
 2.Due to the diverse versions of Windows on the source hosts, select the generic option for the operating system.
 3.Linux image is primarily used for creating an HD.
-The recommended version for the current release is CentOS 8+
+The recommended version for the current release is Ubuntu 20.04
 :::

+**Windows BIOS Image**

 Supported Windows image names

-> Windows Server 2012 R2 Standard 64bit
-> Windows Server 2012 R2 Datacenter 64bit
 > Windows Server 2016 Standard 64bit
 > Windows Server 2016 Standard 64bit English
 > Windows Server 2016 Datacenter 64bit